 - blood tests to check the blood for IgE antibodies to specific foods

 Your child may need to stop taking some medicines (such as over-the-counter antihistamines) 5 to 7 days before the skin test because they can affect the results.
 Check with the allergist's office if you are unsure about what medicines need to be stopped and for how long.

 If the test results are unclear, the allergist may do a food challenge:

-More often, though, food challenge tests are done to see if people have outgrown
+Food challenge tests are also done to see if people have outgrown an allergy.

 How Are Food Allergies Treated?